thomasarmel/boolean_function/README.md

 When using `BooleanFunction` type, the crate will detect runtime whether to use `SmallBooleanFunction` (truth table stored as `u64`) or `BigBooleanFunction` (truth table stored as `BigUint`) depending on the number of variables.

 If you already know that your function will have less than 6 variables, you can use the `SmallBooleanFunction` type directly.
-So that you can avoid using polymorphism, and the runtime check to the V-table.
+So that you can avoid runtime type detection.

 ### Disable safety checks